You are here

 - Take fruit to work or school for a convenient and healthy snack

-- Eat seasonally - the fruit and vegetables are cheapest and taste the best when they are in season (visit the website below for a list of which products which are in season now)
+- Eat seasonally - the fruit and vegetables are cheapest and taste the best when they are in season (visit 5+ A Day's What's Available page for a list of produce in season now)

 - Cook vegetables as quickly as possible as the vitamins they contain are destroyed by cooking.
 Steaming or microwaving is quicker than boiling and will help preserve the vitamins

-- Make a smoothie by blending fruit with yoghurt and milk
+- Make a smoothie by blending fruit and veg with yoghurt and milk

 - Try to incorporate fruit or vegetables into every meal: